Best Airdrops Crypto Cards 2026

 | KAST X Card | $3,000 | $60/mo (2% USD, under $10K cap) | 3,000 KAST Points/mo (1%) | $720 - $1,000 fee = -$280 | Speculative, no published TGE |

-Result: -$249/year net guaranteed after fees.
-Tria Signature is the only fee-positive slot ($971 net after the $109 fee).
-KAST X Card is fee-negative at this spending level: $720 in USD cashback against the $1,000 annual fee leaves a -$280 gap, with KAST Points as a speculative bonus and no published TGE. xPlace Gold loses $940/year on cashback alone, justified only by the confirmed $XP TGE in Q4 2026.
+Result: +$82/year net guaranteed after fees.
+Tria Signature is the strongest slot ($431 net after the $109 and 0.5% fees).
+KAST X Card is fee-negative at this spending level: $720 in USD cashback against the $1,000 annual fee leaves a -$280 gap, with KAST Points as a speculative bonus and no published TGE. xPlace Gold runs a small -$69/year on cashback (1.5% on $1,000/mo against the $249 fee), justified by the confirmed $XP TGE in Q4 2026 and the 6% XP rate.
 KAST X Card would only break even on cashback at roughly $4,170/month of spend on this card alone - and even then there is no airdrop date to plan around.

 Layer Stacking: Multi-Card Strategy